deckhouse/secrets-store-integration/docs/README.md

 #### Environment variables delivery into the container through entrypoint injection

-> *Статус:* Secure option.
+> *Статус:* secure option.
 In the process of implementation

 Environment variables are being delivered into the container during the application start and are located only in memory.
 During the first stage of implementation delivery will be made with the entrypoint injection.
 Afterwards, delivery mechanism will be integrated into containerd.

 ### Option #4: Delivering secrets through Kubernetes mechanisms

-> *Status:* Not a safe option, not recommended for use.
+> *Status:* not a safe option, not recommended for use.
 No support is available, but it is planned for the future.

 This integration method implements a Kubernetes secrets operator with a set of CRDs responsible for synchronizing secrets from Vault to Kubernetes secrets.